swcarpentry/training-course/_submissions/round-03/1/2013-02-01-concept-map-questions-permissions.md

 ---
 [Scan Feb 1, 2013, 2_53 AM][1]

-(I elected to go low-tech; if anyone has suggestions about how I could make a concept map like this one in software that&#8217;s freely available and easy to use, I&#8217;m all ears.
-I should probably replace &#8220;types&#8221; in the map with &#8220;can be used to restrict who can&#8221;.)
+(I elected to go low-tech; if anyone has suggestions about how I could make a concept map like this one in software that's freely available and easy to use, I'm all ears.
+I should probably replace "types" in the map with "can be used to restrict who can".)

 Questions: